wheatgenomics-sdsu/wheatgenomics-sdsu.github.io/Research/index.md

-### _speciation of diploid and polyploid wheat and relative species and role of chromosome rearrangements_
+### _Speciation of diploid and polyploid wheat and relative species and role of chromosome rearrangements_